Below you will find an indicative list of the course's compulsory assignments, with details about what is expected

 clarifies your purpose and planning.

-Disciplined Entrepreneurship Methodology, interacting with real customers, partners, providers etc to evaluate its
+Disciplined Entrepreneurship Methodology, interacting with real customers, partners, providers etc to

 business model.
 They should be submitted in the form of PDF files.
 The worksheets are available in the